Coconut Lemon Layer Cake (Easter Speckled Egg Cake)

 - In a large bowl, combine the cake flour, sugar, baking powder, zest of lemon, and salt.
 Using an electric mixer, mix on low for one minute.
 With mixer on low, add in butter, one piece at a time, and mixing until only pea-size pieces remain, about 1 minute.
 Do not over mix.
 Add in half of the wet ingredients, increase speed to medium-high, and beat until light and fluffy, about 1 minute.
 Reduce speed to low and add in the remaining wet ingredients.
 Mix on low until combined, about 30 seconds.
 Stir batter once by hand with a rubber spatula (Do not over mix cake batter otherwise you will end up with a dense cake).

 - Divide batter evenly into prepared pan.
-Bake cakes until toothpick inserted in centers comes out clean, about 25-30 mins, rotating pans halfway through baking.
+Bake cakes until toothpick inserted in centers comes out clean, about 20-25 mins, rotating pans halfway through baking.
+(Do not over bake the cake.
+It will be dry and dense.
+Start checking the cake for doneness around 16 minutes.
+If you are using a bigger cake pan, adjust the time accordingly)

 - Let cakes cool in pan for 10 minutes before removing and cooling completely on a wire rack.
 Meanwhile prepare the frosting.
-Or you could wrap the cakes in plastic wrap and keep refrigerated or frozen for up to 2-3 days.
+Wrap the cakes in plastic wrap and keep refrigerated or frozen for up to 2-3 days.
 Be sure to bring back to room temperature before frosting.

 - Whisk together egg whites, sugar and salt in a heatproof mixing bowl set over (not in) a pan of simmering water.
 Whisk until warm and sugar is dissolved (mixture should feel completely smooth when rubbed between your fingers), about 3 minutes.
 Remove from heat.